Irlanda3/javascript/README.md

 # javascript

-This is JavaScript practice and following tutorials Tuts from 3wschools google and yt
+This is JavaScript practice and following tutorials Tuts from 3wschools google coursera and yt